Green Left (Denmark): 1959–1969

 The SF was founded on 15 February 1959 by Aksel Larsen, a former leader of the Communist Party of Denmark (DKP).
 Larsen was removed from the ranks of the DKP for his criticism over the Soviet intervention in the Hungarian Revolution of 1956.
-Larsen and the new SF sought to form a third way between Denmark's United States-oriented social democracy and Soviet Union–oriented communism, which sought to combine democracy with socialism.
+Larsen and the new SF sought to form a third way between Denmark's United States-oriented social democracy and Soviet Union-oriented communism, which sought to combine democracy with socialism.
 He was joined by a large share of the members of the DKP.
 They all supported the idea of independence from the Soviet Union.

-In the 1960 elections, the party entered the Folketing with eleven seats.
+In the 1960 Danish general election, the SF entered the Folketing with eleven seats.
 The DKP lost all six of its seats.
-In the 1964 elections, the party lost one seat.
+In the 1964 Danish general election, the party lost one seat.
 During the 1960s, the SF became involved in the peace movement and the movements which opposed nuclear weapons and nuclear power.
 It sought to "walk on two legs", by combining its parliamentary work with involvement in grass roots movements.

-In the 1966 elections, the Social Democrats and the SF won a combined majority in parliament, in which the SF doubled its number of seats from 10 to 20.
+In the 1966 Danish general election, the Social Democrats and the SF won a combined majority in Parliament, in which the SF doubled its number of seats from 10 to 20.
 A Social Democrat minority government was formed, which was supported by the SF.
 The cooperation lasted only one year, but led to considerable conflict within the SF: in 1967, the Left Socialists (VS) broke away from the SF.
-In the subsequent 1968 elections, the SF lost nine seats and the VS entered parliament with four.
+In the 1968 Danish general election, the SF lost nine seats and the VS entered parliament with four.
 In 1969, the party chairperson Larsen stood down; he was replaced by Sigurd Ømann.